-Breathe: It’s the Law All 50 states have laws protecting students’ rights to carry and use prescribed asthma medications at school; 48 have similar laws regarding anaphylaxis medications.
-The two states remaining: New York and Rhode Island.
+Breathe: It’s the Law All 50 states have laws protecting students’ rights to carry and use prescribed asthma medications at school; 49 have similar laws regarding anaphylaxis medications.
+The one state remaining: New York.
 Find out the status of your state laws here .

 How to Identify an Anaphylaxis Emergency

 Anaphylaxis, a severe and potentially life-threatening allergic reaction, can be caused by insect stings, latex, foods, and medications.
 An anaphylactic response occurs rapidly, often beginning within seconds or minutes of exposure to the allergen.

 - Sudden feeling of weakness (indicating a drop in blood pressure)

 Don’t delay – call emergency services or 9-1-1 and get treatment immediately.

 Help the patient lie down on his back and elevate the feet higher than the head.
 Try to keep him from moving unnecessarily.